Tsvangirai: The curse of an unchanging dictator trying to lead change

 Far from being the leader of political change, Tsvangirai has been an inconvenient disruption to it.
 Over the course of his leadership, Tsvangirai has persistently shown an uncanny discomfort whenever excellence has been expected of his leadership.
 While Zimbabwean politics requires new ideas, Tsvangirai’s leadership has helped to assist ZANU PF in constricting space for political innovation.
 He has moulded a structurally rigid MDC built to endorse the rich and powerful while pretending to understand the working class and the weak.

-Tsvangirai has failed to make the MDC safe for democracy yet he wants us to believe he can deliver change to the country.
+Under his stewardship, the MDC party is not a reflection of democratic principles, yet he wants to convince the public that he can deliver change to the country.
 He pursues a politics that only looks at yesterday and the present and not to the future.
 He has looked only at his right to captain the ship and never considered his responsibility for its sinking.
 That he may be the problem has never been a considered alternative view in his political world and that of all the beneficiaries of his leadership failures – the individuals his politics of patronage has shielded him from scrutiny.

-Tsvangirai cannot alter reality; he may attempt to change the eyes that see that reality but he knows fully well that in the absence of change there is no progress.
+Tsvangirai cannot alter reality; he may attempt to change the eyes that see that reality, but he knows fully well that in the absence of change there is no progress.
 Change happens when people change; rigid minds such as Tsvangirai’s cannot change anything.
 It is for that reason that I argue that Tsvangirai is the wrong alternative in the Zimbabwean political space.